tryton/tryton/modules/web_user/doc/configuration.rst

 Configuration
 *************

-The *Web user Module* uses values from settings in different sections of the :doc:`configuration file <trytond:topics/configuration>`.
+The *Web user Module* uses values from settings in different sections of the :ref:`trytond:topics-configuration`.

 ``[web]``
 *********